 Day trips to Martha’s Vineyard and Cape Cod were fairly common when I was very young.
 Inevitably, we’d stop in at the gift shops to browse the vast selection of souvenirs, beach towels, suntan lotions, inflatable flotation apparatuses, miniature lobster traps, and assorted knickknacks made of driftwood, shells, and googly eyes.
-I recall being attracted to the toy bins on the lower shelves which were filled with colorful toy lobsters, octopi, crabs, and sharks; the latter, an effort to capitalize on the success of Jaws no doubt.
+I’d gravitate toward the toy bins on the lower shelves which were filled with colorful toy lobsters, octopi, crabs, and sharks; the latter, an effort to capitalize on the success of Jaws no doubt.
 One of my favorite and oldest surviving toys is a rubber great white shark from one such trip.
-Jaws had very little toy merchandising for children (probably because it was mostly terrifying), so it served as my unofficial Jaws action figure, battered and scarred from countless trips to the beach and bathtub frenzies.
+Jaws had very little toy merchandising for children (probably because it was mostly terrifying), so it served as my unofficial1 Jaws action figure, battered and scarred from countless trips to the beach and bathtub frenzies.

 I don’t recall the first time that I saw Jaws.
 It’s just always been a part of my consciousness.
 I remember looking at my father’s paperback of Peter Benchly’s original novel, and being mesmerized by Roger Kastel’s menacing painting.
 Its neighbor on the bookshelf was a copy of Shark Attack by H. David Baldridge, which featured true life accounts of shark attacks on man, including photos of survivors with fresh bite marks.
 Jaws and its resulting shark craze instilled me with a healthy fear of the water and an admiration and respect for sharks.
 I’ve not been able to swim in the ocean (or a pond for that matter) without imagining John Williams’ relentless theme, while ever vigilant of a dorsal fin slicing though surface of the water.
 Granted, Jaws had a similar effect on the rest of the human population.
 For me, It didn’t help that my father was fond of telling me of the time that sharks were once spotted close to shore at one of our local beaches, he recounted rowboats full of men armed with shotguns to clear the waters of any threats.
 This scene, uncannily like one from the film, might just be another one of my father’s mythologies.

 I’ve seen Jaws in its variety of formats from the “edited for television” broadcasts, the uncut cable and VHS viewings that followed, to the more recent DVD releases with accompanying making of documentaries as well as a big-screen viewing at a local cinema.
 Loving the movie as I do, I thought it appropriate that I read the source material, so I set out to read Peter Benchley’s novel.
 As is always the case, the movie does stray from the book.
 In the book, the town of Amity is in Long Island, New York and not New England as suggested in the film.
 Even though I now live closer to Long Island than Martha’s Vineyard, I couldn’t help but feel betrayed by this detail.
-I did enjoy the stronger focus on the politics of the town and the townie vs. tourist struggle making the closures of the beach a greater threat.
-Also, the reader gets to experience more of a shark’s eye view than is offered in the film.
+I enjoyed the stronger focus on the town politics and the townie vs. tourist struggle, which made the beach closure a greater threat.
+Also, the reader experiences more of a shark’s eye view than is offered in the film.
 This combined with characters that are less likable than their film counterparts, had me sympathizing with the shark a bit more than I had in the movie.
 Ultimately, I enjoyed the book.
 Like the film, persistent heroes face unyielding circumstances, echoing Melville’s Moby-Dick and Hemingway’s The Old Man and the Sea, two favorites of mine.
 Still, I feel the film tells the story better than the book.
 Perhaps I’d feel differently had I read the book first.
 Nonetheless, the film has a more hopeful tone that has kept me watching for over thirty years.